learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 ## Background and Terminologies

-In order to learn the **population mean**, we dont measure the whole population.
+In order to learn the **population mean**, we don't measure the whole population.
 Instead, we take a random sample and use **sample mean, ( x_bar or $\bar{x}$ )** to estimate population mean **( mu or μ )**.
 The sample mean is usually not exactly the same as the population mean and depends upon the values of samples chosen, however the population mean remains fixed.
 While using **sample mean** to estimate population mean, we come across **sampling error**, which directly relates to the **standard deviation** of a sampling statistic (e.g. mean values).
 This difference can be caused by many factors including poor survey design, biased sampling methods and the randomness inherent to drawing a sample from a population.

 Let's learn about these concepts through an example.

 >**Pumpkin Weights**
 >The population is the weight of six pumpkins (in pounds) displayed in a carnival "guess the weight" game booth.
-You are asked to guess the average weight of the six pumpkins by picking two pumpkins at a time randomly untill all pumpkins have been used.
+You are asked to guess the average weight of the six pumpkins by picking two pumpkins at a time randomly until all pumpkins have been used.

 | Pumpkin | Weight (in pounds) |
 |---------|--------------------|